Pain Relief / Improve Your Riding With The Alexander Technique

 With the rider wearing normal street clothing, the teacher uses his hands to gently unravel patterns of muscular tension that hinder good riding.
 He then takes the rider, in a series of lessons, through everyday activities such as sitting (on the seat bones), walking, bending etc and guides her or him to carry these out in a better balanced and coordinated manner.

-The skills and awareness of the body gained in this dismounted work are then transferred later in the lesson to mounted work – with the rider sat on a saddle on a wooden horse – and are subsequently applied to riding in between lessons.
+The skills and awareness of the body gained in this dismounted work may, where facilities are available, be transferred in later sessions to mounted work – with the rider sat on a saddle on a wooden horse – and are subsequently applied to riding in between Alexander sessions

 As with any skill, the process takes time and a series of lessons is required.